iqoOopi/HenryPracticeShop/README.md

 # Trouble Shoot
-IF you have issue starting up the app, make sure you have "ItemCard.js" and "SearchBar.js" under components folder.
+If you have issue starting up the app, make sure you have "ItemCard.js" and "SearchBar.js" under components folder.
 Since I have commits to remove "itemCard.js" and "searchBar.js" file, if you are running windows, windows will delete uppercase "I" and "S" js file as well.
 Just re-download the code
 # Web and mobile view
 ![Screenshot](doc/image/docImage.png)
 # Henry's Practice E-commerce Shop